biezhihua/biezhihua.github.io/docs/learn-android/aosp/build-aosp-in-wls.md

   - aosp
 ---

-# Android | build aosp and run image to emulator in windows11
+# Android | AOSP | build aosp and run image to emulator in windows11

 ## environment